 YOUNG VOLTAIRE AWARD

-The Young Voltaire Award will be presented for the first time in 2017, to a person no older than 30 at the date of their nomination who has fulfilled the criteria for the Voltaire Award.
+The Young Voltaire Award will be presented for the second time in 2018, to a person no older than 30 at the date of their nomination who has fulfilled the criteria for the Voltaire Award.

 VOLTAIRE ‘EMPTY CHAIR’ AWARD

-The Empty Chair Award will again be presented in 2017 to a person who is worthy to receive the Voltaire or Young Voltaire Awards, but cannot be present to receive the award due to the consequences of their exercise of or advocacy for free speech.
+The Empty Chair Award will again be presented in 2018 to a person who is worthy to receive the Voltaire or Young Voltaire Award, but cannot be present to receive the award due to the consequences of their exercise of or advocacy for free speech.
 The 2016 Empty Chair Award was made to Saudi writer, dissident and political prisoner Raif Badawi.
 We were honoured that his wife Ensaf Haidar welcomed the presentation of the award to Raif.
+In 2017, the recipient was Iranian cartoonist Ali Dorani aka 'Eaten Fish', until recently imprisoned on Manus Island.

-Liberty Victoria invites valued members to nominate a person or group you believe deserves to receive a Voltaire Award in 2017.
-You can nominate in any or all of the categories, and you are free to make more than one nomination in each category.
+Liberty Victoria invites valued members to nominate a person or group you believe deserves to receive a Voltaire Award in 2018.
+You can nominate as many people as you like in each category.
+Nominations are not necessarily limited to 'natural persons' - the award can also go to a category / movement of people.

 Please note: it is important that the recipients of the Voltaire and Young Voltaire Awards be present at the Ceremony (if you do not wish to make direct contact with your nominee, we can do so if they are shortlisted for the award).